kumpan/unikorn/content/web/2020-06-24-project-management.md

 Do you want a clean bulleted web project launch to rocket the search engine indexing lists?
 We at Unikorn help you reach these boosting website capacities by:

-* Involving all stake holders and key people, from the start
+* **Stakeholders and key-actors involvement-** Acquiring attention from these at early-stages provides a clean and clear path toward set-targets.
-* Elegantly planning the project, and if your developers like agile processes - no problem!
+* **Elegant and agile processes project plan**- Through the experience and expertise, Unikorn’s team have, we understand developers delivering agile processes to them.
-* Set requirements with all stakeholders
+* **Setting stakeholder’s requirements**- As a result of guaranteeing stakeholders attention early-on, we can implement their necessities within the web project.
-* Make sure communication is continuous and relevant throughout the whole project
+* **Assuring continuous and relevant communication**- Another extra that comes with years of web project experience, is the capacity to formulate top-tier communications.
-* Involve (and recruit if necessary) all the needed functions
+* **Involve the needed functions**- Acting upon the functionality desired to achieve, we perform the actions, even if it means recruiting!